Oracle Design

 How the program uses confidence

-Live-match confidence is doubled relative to normal to reflect the additional uncertainty of in-flight data — wider intervals trigger the confidence-based leverage throttle automatically.
+Confidence is widened during live matches relative to between-match conditions, reflecting the additional uncertainty of in-flight data — wider intervals trigger the leverage throttle automatically.
+Per-market-type confidence tuning is on the post-launch roadmap.

 Staleness and the 2-hour cutoff